ayamba-coder/ITS-group-PnP_Sales_Analysis-/README.md

 companies.

 ## Contract
-We were given contract by them to analyse and bring out sales statistics for their new product launch.
+We were given contract by them to analyse and bring out sales statistics for the various approaches used on their new product launch.

+## Appraoches used
+1. Email
+2. Call
+3. Email + Call

+## Objectives
+-How many customers were there for each approach?
+- What does the spread of the revenue look like overall?
+And for each method?
+- Was there any difference in revenue over time for each of the methods?
+- Based on the data, which method to recommend they continue to use?
+Some of these methods take more time from the team so they may not be the best for them to use if the results are similar.

-The processes as follows
+## The process of analysis as follows
-*
+1. Data gathering
+2. Cleaning and validation
+3. Data analysis
+4. Analysis visualization using Bar charts,Histogram,and others

+## Deliverables
+-